 We use the latest LVAD tech, which is the smallest pump used in the United States.
 The devices can last 3-5 years.
 And, you can go home with these devices rather than stay in the hospital.

 If you're seriously ill, having an LVAD allows you to have other procedures that you might have been too sick for without it.

 Our heart failure program won 2 national awards from the American Heart Association for the quality of our care.

 We’re also listed among the top hospitals in Virginia by U.S. News & World Report.
 Our heart failure services received a score of "high performing," the highest score for this kind of care.

 How the LVAD Helped This Patient

 The LVAD helps Mark Wolf, a heart failure patient, while he waits for a heart transplant.
 Watch Mark talk about how his LVAD manages his heart failure.
 View LVAD transcript.

-UVA is also certified to use LVADs as an alternative to heart transplant.
+UVA Health is also certified to use LVADs as an alternative to heart transplants.

-Medical restrictions and age may prevent many heart failure patients from receiving a heart transplant.
-But some heart failure patients may benefit from LVADs as a permanent transplant alternative.
+Medical restrictions and age keeps some heart failure patients from getting a heart transplant.
+But, you may benefit from an LVAD as a permanent transplant alternative.